9 Ways to Get More YouTube Shorts Engagement

 Let’s talk about selling with Shorts–or not selling, as the case may be.
 It’s tempting to treat Shorts like mini-commercials, but that approach often backfires.
 Why?
 Because viewers came to be entertained, not pitched.
 They’re scrolling through a feed of quick, engaging content, and a blatant sales pitch disrupts that experience.
 This section explores why direct selling in Shorts usually leads to viewer drop-off and offers a more effective approach.

-Viewer Drop-off: When and Why
+Pinpointing When and Why Viewers Leave

 The data tells a clear story: the moment a sales pitch begins in a Short, viewers tune out.
 As Authority Hacker explains, watch time plummets as soon as you start selling within the video itself.
 Think about your own viewing habits—how often do you stick around for an unsolicited sales pitch when you’re just trying to enjoy some quick entertainment?
 Probably not often.
 People watch Shorts for bite-sized content, quick laughs, interesting facts, and engaging stories.
 Interrupting that flow with a sales pitch creates friction and sends viewers clicking to the next Short.